uvaai/pdp/bigdata/en/temperatures/index.md

 ### Assignment 3: Summer days and tropical days

 A day is a summer day when the maximum temperature is 25 degrees Celsius or higher.
 On a tropical day that maximum temperature would even reach 30 degrees.
-Make a graph where both the number of summer days and tropical days is displayed for each year.
+Make a graph where both the number of summer days and tropical days are displayed for each year.

 ### Assignment 4: First heat wave